-§5 Admission
+§ 5 Admission

-Admission to the study programme is regulated by the Rectorate according to the regulations of the Universities Act 2002 on the admission to Bachelor's programmes on the basis of the cooperation treaty between LFUI and UMIT for organising the joint Bachelor's Programme Economy, Health and Sports Tourism.
+Admission to the study programme is regulated by the Rectorate according to the regulations of the Universities Act 2002 on the admission to Bachelor's programmes on the basis of the cooperation treaty between LFUI and UMIT TIROL - Hall in Tirol for organising the joint Bachelor's Programme Economy, Health and Sports Tourism.

-§6 Types of courses and maximum number of participants
+§ 6 Types of courses and maximum number of participants

 - (1) Courses without continuous performance assessment: - 1.
 Lectures (VO) are courses held in lecture format.
 They introduce the research areas, methods and schools of thought for a given subject. - 2.
 Study orientation courses (SL) provide an overview of the study programme and its structure.
 They give students an objective basis to assess their decision to pursue their chosen subject.
-Maximum number of participants: 30. - (2) Courses with continuous performance assessment: - 1.
+Maximum number of participants: 50. - 3.
+Working groups (AG) serve to treat a topic in collective fashion, examining the theories, methods and techniques of an area using group work Maximum number of participants: 30. - (2) Courses with continuous performance assessment: - 1.
 Practical courses (UE) focus on the practical treatment of concrete scientific tasks within an area.
 Maximum number of participants: 30. - 2.
 Seminars (SE) are focused on detailed scientific discussion of contents and methods of an area of the subject.
 Presentations, papers and discussions are common tools of assessment.
 Maximum number of participants: 30. - 3.
 Lectures with practical elements (VU) focus on the practical treatment of concrete scientific tasks that are discussed during the lecture part of the course.
-Maximum number of participants: 30. - 4.
+Maximum number of participants: 120. - 4.
 Practical training courses (PR) provide practical experience with concrete scientific tasks, complementing occupational and academic training.
 Maximum number of participants: 30. - 5.
 Project studies (PJ) promote scientific collaboration of two or more fields through the treatment of multidisciplinary topics and the use of various methods and techniques.
 Maximum number of participants: 30.

-§7 Allocation of places in courses with a limited number of participants
+§ 7 Allocation of places in courses with a limited number of participants